 Equipment doesn’t matter as much as how you use it.

 You don’t need anything special to start shooting and uploading your own ASMR video.
 Some ASMR celebrities might use high-end binaural microphones that transmit separate sounds to the left and right ears, but most use the affordable Blue Yeti.
 You can even start with the built-in microphone on your phone.
 Karuna Satori uses a Blue Yeti, but sometimes she still makes “lo-fi” videos with her iPhone’s mic.
 The main thing, says the ASMRtist known as ASMR Glow, is to “pay attention to everything you do.
 Even if you take a single step, it’s going to make a lot of noise.”
-Of course, you can always edit out bad takes or accidental noise with Adobe Premiere Rush after you’ve shot your video.
+Of course, you can always edit out bad takes or accidental noise with Adobe Premiere Pro after you’ve shot your video.

 Lighting throughout these videos varies, but ASMR Glow recommends keeping the lights low, since “people are trying to relax and fall asleep.”